swarnendubiswas/ohio-state-coe-dissertation-template/README.md

 # Ohio State CSE Dissertation Template

 This an unofficial LaTeX template for help with writing CSE dissertation at Ohio State University.
+This template derives from the template available from the following link http://phaseportrait.blogspot.com/2011/02/updated-latex-document-class-for-ohio.html.

-This is not officially supported or provided by the CSE department at Ohio State University.
+This is not
+officially supported or provided by the CSE department at Ohio State University.

-I have used this template for my candidacy proposal, and it seems current as of April 2015.
+I have used this template for both my candidacy proposal and my dissertation, and it is up to date with the graduate school requirements as of August 2016.
 I am sharing this template since it might help other students.
-No LaTeX template seems to be available from the graduate school web pages as of April 2015.
+No LaTeX template is available from the graduate school web pages as of August 2015.
+Students at the College of Engineering use the following

 ### Directory structure